thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 This contains:

-- `co2` - The result of the carbon emissions calculation
+- `co2` - The result of the carbon emissions calculation in grams
 - `green` - Whether the calculation was based on data being hosted in a green data center
 - `variables` - A JavaScript object that details all the other variables used in the calculation.